AlibabaCloudDocs/ros/intl.en-US/Resource Types/VPC/ALIYUN::VPC::EIP.md

  **Fn::GetAtt**

 -   EipAddress: the assigned EIP address.
--   AllocationId: the ID of the instance that the EIP address is assigned to.
+-   AllocationId: the ID of the instance that the EIP address is allocated to.
--   OrderId: The order ID that is returned to you if you select Subscription.
+-   OrderId: The order ID that is returned to you when you set the InstanceChargeType parameter to Prepaid.

 ## Examples {#section_plh_gwn_jgb .section}